Filmocan San Miguel Eskrima International: Origins

 Momoy drew inspiration from the biblical story of the War in Heaven, where St. Michael led the heavenly forces against Lucifer.
 This spiritual symbolism is reflected in the system’s signature diagonal strike, known as the “San Miguel strike,” which refers to a forehand diagonal motion with the right hand, moving from the right shoulder to the left hip.
 The strike is named after Saint Michael, who is traditionally depicted holding a sword at this angle.

 The San Miguel Eskrima Multi-Style System is rooted in a traditional blade-oriented approach to combat, reflecting the authentic methods of Filipino martial arts practiced in earlier generations.
-After the passing of Momoy Cañete, his grandson, Panto Cañete Flores, established the group to continue and honor his grandfather’s legacy.

 Biography of Filemon “Momoy” dela Cuesta Cañete

 Early Life and Background

 Filemon dela Cuesta Cañete, known as “Momoy,” was born on November 22, 1904, in Cabatbatan, a barangay of San Fernando, Cebu.
 He learned the basics of self-defense from his father, Gregorio, during his childhood.